jQuery LavaLamp Demos - a jQuery animated menu plugin

 Examples:

 2. Using target and container options to target sub-elements for hover effect.
-Be sure to use the appropriate container to match the parent container; li elements for ul or ol parents, dd or dt elements for dl parents, p or div for div parents, span for p parents, etcetera.
+Be sure to use the appropriate container to match the parent container; li elements for ul or ol parents, dd or dt elements for dl parents, p or div for div parents, span for p parents, et cetera.
 This embeds the sub-ul container in the same li as the parent li.
-This seems to be how CMS software like Wordpress and Joomla are creating their menus, so we must target and style the link sub-element to float the hover correctly.
+This seems to be how most CMS software like Wordpress and Joomla are creating their menus, so we must target and style the link sub-element to float the hover correctly also using includeMargins to demonstrate effect.

 noLava class example,